An Overview on the Application of Graph Neural Networks in Wireless Networks: Abstract

 \section{Abstract}

-With the rapid enhancement of computer computing power, deep learning methods, e.g., convolution neural networks, recurrent neural networks, etc., have been applied in wireless network widely and achieved impressive performance.
-In recent years, in order to mine the topology information of graph-structured data in wireless network as well as contextual information, graph neural networks have been introduced and have achieved the state-of-the-art performance of a series of wireless network problems.
-In this review, we first simply introduce the progress of several classical paradigms, such as graph convolutional neural networks, graph attention networks, graph auto-encoder, graph recurrent networks, graph reinforcement learning and spatial-temporal graph neural networks, of graph neural networks comprehensively.
-Then, several applications of graph neural networks in wireless networks such as power control, link scheduling, channel control, wireless traffic prediction, vehicular communication, point cloud, etc., are discussed in detail.
-Finally, some research trends about the applications of graph neural networks in wireless networks are discussed.
+In recent years, with the rapid enhancement of computing power, deep learning methods have been widely applied in wireless networks and achieved impressive performance.
+To effectively exploit the information of graph-structured data as well as contextual information, graph neural networks~(GNNs) have been introduced to address a series of optimization problems of wireless networks.
+In this overview, we first illustrate the construction method of wireless communication graph for various wireless networks and simply introduce the progress of several classical paradigms of GNNs.
+Then, several applications of GNNs in wireless networks such as resource allocation and several emerging fields, are discussed in detail.
+Finally, some research trends about the applications of GNNs in wireless communication systems are discussed.